lady-h-world/My_Garden/reading_pages/YinYang/ts9.md

 ### RobustStat Detector

 If to detect multiple changepoints with CUSUM Detector needs self-implemented rolling window function, then RobustStat Detector can do this for you in one run.
 Similar to CUSUM Detector, it detects changepoints by checking mean shifts.
 It will start with smoothing out the time series using moving average, then compare the differences between a window of data points with its previous windows (window size is fixed, called as `comparison_window`).
-Finally it calculates the z-score, p-values of thoses differences, and mark those points with p-value smaller than the threshold as changepoints.
+Finally it calculates the z-score, p-values of those differences, and mark those points with p-value smaller than the threshold as changepoints.

 To detect a single changepoint, it looks like this: